oxfordmmm/cdiff_reporting/README.md

 You'll also need to make an environment for run list compare.
 The environment file is `bin/clustering_rlc/rlc_env.yaml`

+Alternatively a conda environment can be created from `environment.yml`

 ## Usage
 ```
 bash batch_process_cdiff.sh -s /path/to/Bugflow/output/directory/ -d ~/data \